BegumDev/GetSetHoliday/README.md

 * ### Testing user stories from user experience (UX).
     * #### Aim 1; "When I am on the website, I want to always be able to navigate across all pages easily."
         <details><summary>Passed</summary>
         A user will be able to click on each individual page using the navbar.
 This navigation bar always stays fixed to the top of the device screen for ease of access despite scrolling down the page.
 For example, if the user whilst halfway down the main page decides they want to now see deals, then they can quite simply click onto the deals page using the navbar.
-Likewise this applies even whilst being on different pages, the user choose to hover between pages.
+Likewise this applies even whilst being on different pages, the user can choose to hover between pages.
 This is consistent and responsive on various media devices.

         ![Image of the navigation](documents/images/aim1.JPG)
         </details>